MoeHamoud/android-interview-questions/README.md

 * **How to implement Dark mode in any application?** - [Learn from here](https://blog.mindorks.com/implementing-dark-mode-theme-in-android)

+    Update your AppTheme (styles.xml) to inherit from a theme that supports DayNight.

 * **How to generate dynamic colors based in image?** - [Learn from here](https://blog.mindorks.com/color-palette-in-android)

+    Use the Color Palette API.

 * **Explain about Density Independence Pixel** - [Learn from here](https://blog.mindorks.com/understanding-density-independent-pixel-sp-dp-dip-in-android)

+    The number of pixels that fit into an inch is referred to as pixel density.

 #### Memory Optimizations

 * **What is the `onTrimMemory()` method?** - [Learn from here](https://developer.android.com/topic/performance/memory)

+    The provided `onTrimMemory()` callback method allows your app to listen for memory related events when your app is in either the foreground or the background, and then release objects in response to app lifecycle or system events that indicate the system needs to reclaim memory.

 * **How does the OutOfMemory happens?** - [Learn from here](https://blog.mindorks.com/practical-guide-to-solve-out-of-memory-error-in-android-application)

+    There are various reasons that can lead to OutOfMemoryError in Android.
+Some of the common reason for Memory Leaks that results in OutOfMemoryError are:

+    - Loading large bitmaps
+    - Use of Static view/context/activity
+    - Register and unregister listeners
+    - Non-Static inner class
+    - Wrong use of getContext() and getApplicationContext()

 * **How do you find memory leaks in Android applications?** - [Learn from here](https://blog.mindorks.com/practical-guide-to-solve-out-of-memory-error-in-android-application) and [here](https://mindorks.com/blog/detecting-and-fixing-memory-leaks-in-android)

+    You can use the memory profiler of Android Studio to find the classes responsible for OutOfMemoryError.
+Or you can use a library called LeakCanary.

 #### Battery Life Optimizations

 * **How to reduce battery usage in an android application?** - [Learn from here](https://blog.mindorks.com/battery-optimization-for-android-apps-f4ef6170ff70)

+    - Reduce network calls as much as you can by caching data and retrieve it from the cache when required.
+    - Avoid wake locks as much as possible.
+    - Use AlarmManager carefully.
+    - Batch the network calls to prevent the device from waking up frequently.
+    - Keep tabs on all background processes.
+    - Use GPS carefully.
+    - Use WorkManager for long-running async tasks.

 * **What is Doze?
 What about App Standby?** - [Learn from here](https://developer.android.com/training/monitoring-device-state/doze-standby)

+    - Doze reduces battery consumption by deferring background CPU and network activity for apps when the device is unused for long periods of time.
+    -  App Standby defers background network activity for apps with which the user has not recently interacted.

 * **What is `overdraw`?** - [Learn from here](https://developer.android.com/topic/performance/rendering/overdraw.html)

+    An app may draw the same pixel more than once within a single frame, an event called __overdraw__.
+Overdraw is usually unnecessary, and best eliminated.
+It manifests itself as a performance problem by wasting GPU time to render pixels that don't contribute to what the user sees on the screen.

+    To help you determine if overdraw is affecting your app's performance you can use these tools: Debug GPU overdraw tool and Profile GPU rendering tool.

+    There are several strategies you can pursue to reduce or eliminate overdraw:

+    - Removing unneeded backgrounds in layouts.
+    - Flattening the view hierarchy.
+    - Reducing transparency.

 #### Supporting Different Screen Sizes

 * **How do you support different types of resolutions?** - [Learn from here](https://developer.android.com/training/multiscreen/screensizes)

+    - Use view dimensions that allow the layout to resize
+    - Create alternative UI layouts according to the screen configuration
+    - Provide bitmaps that can stretch with the views
+    - Use ConstraintLayout
+    - Avoid hard-coded layout sizes
+    - Create alternative layouts (landscape, portrait, tablets, etc.)

 #### Permissions

 * **What are the different protection levels in permission?** - [Learn from here](https://blog.mindorks.com/what-are-the-different-protection-levels-in-android-permission)

+    Following are the three protection levels of permissions in Android:

+    - Normal Permissions: These are automatically granted to the app as there is very little or no risk of user privacy exposure.
+    - Signature Permissions: The android system grants these permissions at the installation time but there is one condition.
+The app that is asking for some permission must be signed with the same signature as that of the app that defines the required permission.
+    - Dangerous Permissions: These are permissions that involve user data in some way.
+To use these permissions you have to explicitly ask the user for the permission before using it.

 #### Native Programming

 * **What is the NDK and why is it useful?** - [Learn from here](https://www.youtube.com/watch?v=iljxHVt7Arc) and [here](https://blog.mindorks.com/getting-started-with-android-ndk-android-tutorial) and [here](https://www.youtube.com/watch?v=iljxHVt7Arc)

+    The Native Development Kit (NDK) is a set of tools that allow you to leverage C and C++ code in your Android app.
+You can use it to build from your own source code or to take advantage of existing prebuilt libraries.

+    It can be useful in cases in which you need to:

+    - Get the extra performance out of a device for computationally intensive applications like games or physics simulations.
+    - Reuse your C or C++ libraries.

 * **What is renderscript?** - [Learn from here](https://blog.mindorks.com/comparing-android-ndk-and-renderscript-1a718c01f6fe)